JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 Here, the `integrationTest` compilation is associated with the `main` compilation that gives access to `internal` objects from functional tests.

-### Configure with Java JPMS enabled
+### Configure with Java Modules (JPMS) enabled

-To make the Kotlin Gradle plugin work with [JPMS](https://www.oracle.com/corporate/features/understanding-java-9-modules.html), add the following lines to your build script and replace `YOUR_MODULE_NAME` with a reference to your module, for example, `org.company.module`:
+To make the Kotlin Gradle plugin work with [Java Modules](https://www.oracle.com/corporate/features/understanding-java-9-modules.html), add the following lines to your build script and replace `YOUR_MODULE_NAME` with a reference to your module, for example, `org.company.module`: